 The Whitecaps are proud to help raise awareness and support great causes in the local community.
 Highlights include:

-• Military Appreciation Night (May 25), honoring veterans, active-duty service members and their families.
+• Military Appreciation Night (May 24), saluting veterans and active-duty service members

-• Pride Night (June 5), celebrating inclusion and showing support for the LGBTQ+ community.
+• Pride Night (June 4), celebrating the LGBT community

 Visit the West Michigan Whitecaps’ website and Facebook page for ticket information and opportunities to have fun throughout the season.